If you are looking to bring a dead Facebook group back to life (no matter your own group or someone else’s), NOW is the right time for it.

 In this guide, I will share with you the best strategies that are proven to turn any silent Facebook group into a powerhouse of conversations.

-For the same, I recently asked some 850 power admins, who are a part of our Facebook group, Growth and Monetisation for Facebook Group Admins, if they ever revived a dead Facebook group and the ways that worked best for them.
+For the same, I recently asked the power admins of our Facebook group, Growth and Monetisation for Facebook Group Admins, if they ever revived a dead Facebook group and the ways that worked best for them.

 And the responses were extremely insightful!
 Have a look at them yourself.